District of Columbia Employers Must Comply With Notice and Posting Obligations Under the District of Columbia Wage Theft Prevention Amendment Act

 - the telephone number of the employer;

-- the employee’s rate of pay and the basis of that rate, including: by the hour, shift, day, week, salary, piece, commission, any allowances claimed as part of the minimum wage, including tip, meal, or lodging allowances, or overtime rate of pay, exemptions from overtime pay, living wage, exemptions from the living wage, and the applicable prevailing wages;
+- the employee’s rate of pay and the basis of that rate, including by the hour, shift, day, week, salary, piece, commission, and any allowances claimed as part of the minimum wage, including tip, meal, or lodging allowances, or overtime rate of pay, exemptions from overtime pay, a living wage, exemptions from the living wage, and the applicable prevailing wages;

 - the employee’s regular payday designated by the employer; and